sjn/introducing-se/docs.md

 #### Politeness & clarity

-Adopt a learner's per&shy;spective – *«I want to understand.»*
+Adopt a learner's atti&shy;tude – *«I want to understand.»*

 \
 Use *their* de&shy;fini&shy;tions.